The Most Widely Used Alarm Notification Software

 Telephone: (USA) +1-512-326-1011

 The City of College Station wanted to monitor the new sophisticated control systems in its water supply and wastewater treatment facilities that served almost 100,000 people.
-To obtain peace of mind and compatibility with its new system, College Station looked to long-time provider WIN-911.
+To obtain peace of mind and compatibility with its new system, College Station looked to long-time provider WIN-911 for a water treatment facility alarm.

 The Water Services Department needed to monitor the new sophisticated control system in each of these facilities for alarms and wanted the ability to notify department personnel in the event of an emergency.
 Finding a secure solution for early notification from a dedicated provider was a key component in meeting the efficiency goals and water standards set by the City of College Station.